microsoft/dstoolkit-ai-ux/gallery/README.md

 - Create your own branch: "your-name"/"your-demo"
 - Add a thumbnail of your UI (600 pixels x 400 pixels) to `static/assets/img/demo_thumbnails`
 - Add a screenshot of your UI (1600 pixels x 900 pixels) to `static/assets/img/demo_screenshots`
-- Add a new yaml file to `demo_configs`, following the yaml structure of the other demo configs
+- Add a new yaml file to `demo_configs`, following the yaml structure of the other demo configs as described below
 - Add the name of the `yml` file to the `demo_configs/.order` file in the position you'd like it to appear
 - Create a pull request